Cook Like Czechs

 ⇢ Check for more Slovak recipes

-However, this recipe is very popular not only in Slovakia but also in other countries of Central Europe - the Czech Republic, Poland, and Hungary.
-The Czech name of this nut roll is "ořechový závin"; in Polish, it would be "strudel orzechowy."
-Can you see the amazing similarity between Slavic languages?
+However, this recipe is popular not only in Slovakia but also throughout Central Europe, especially in the Czech Republic, Poland, and Hungary.
+In Czech, we call the nut roll "ořechový závin", while in Polish it is "struedel orzechowy".
+Do you notice the wonderful similarities between these Slavic languages?

 ➜ Ingredients